Massoglia/Massoglia/README.md

 ### 🚀QA Analyst🐞 | Angular Dev 💻

+## 🔎 About Me

+Hello, my name is Roman Massoglia but you can call me Diro, I currently live in Portugal.
+My interest is in software development, but above all...
+I like to spend hours searching because the code doesn't compile✨✨.<br><br>

+* What do I do? ➡️ I am a university student of systems engineering, self-taught in the development of web technologies<br><br>

+* My objectives ? ➡️ I am looking to develop myself in the field of programming to become a very good professional.<br><br>*

 #### Experiencia en Agile QA Team:
 ##### 👔 Softwares under Test:
  - Web Apps